-NCO.OP.111 Aerodrome operating minima - NPA, APV, CAT I operations
+NCO.OP.111 Aerodrome operating minima - 2D and 3D approach operations

-- (a) The decision height (DH) to be used for a non-precision approach (NPA) flown with the continuous descent final approach (CDFA) technique, approach procedure with vertical guidance (APV) or category I (CAT I) operation shall not be lower than the highest of: - (1) the minimum height to which the approach aid can be used without the required visual reference; - (2) the obstacle clearance height (OCH) for the category of aircraft; - (3) the published approach procedure DH where applicable; - (4) the system minimum specified in Table 1; or - (5) the minimum DH specified in the AFM or equivalent document, if stated. - (b) The minimum descent height (MDH) for an NPA operation flown without the CDFA technique shall not be lower than the highest of:

-- (1) the OCH for the category of aircraft; - (2) the system minimum specified in Table 1; or - (3) the minimum MDH specified in the AFM, if stated.
+- (a) The decision height (DH) to be used for a 3D approach operation or a 2D approach operation flown with the continuous descent final approach (CDFA) technique shall not be lower than the highest of: - (1) the obstacle clearance height (OCH) for the category of aircraft; - (2) the published approach procedure DH or minimum descent height (MDH), where applicable; - (3) the system minimum specified in Table 1; - (4) the minimum DH specified in the AFM or equivalent document, if stated. - (b) The MDH for a 2D approach operation flown without the CDFA technique shall not be lower than the highest of: - (1) the OCH for the category of aircraft;. - (2) the published approach procedure MDH, where applicable; - (3) the system minimum specified in Table 1; or - (4) the minimum MDH specified in the AFM, if stated.